 1. FUN SHAPES!

 There’s just something about taking a flat, blank surface and making it into a cool little shape.
-It works with sugar cookies and play dough, so why not sandwiches, fruit and other snacks?
+It works with

 - Cookie cutters – they’re not just for cookies anymore

 - Use them to cut bread for sandwiches (double-duty here…the crust goes bye-bye when you cut out your shapes).

 - Let your child pick out her own cutters.
 Personalization is key!
 Think seasons, holidays, favorite characters, or whatever she wants.
 Check out this 101-Piece Cookie Cutter Set by Wilton.
 The larger cutters would work well for sandwiches; use the smaller ones for cutting, cheese, melon or other softer fruit into cute shapes.

 - Look for pasta in fun shapes for making pasta salad.
 Also, if you can keep it warm, Annie’s Homegrown makes Mac & Cheese with cute bunny-shaped pasta.

 Bring out the designer in your child by giving him the “building blocks” of a healthy lunch and letting him create his own little masterpieces of munchiness.

 - Pack whole grain bagel or English muffin halves (or your cookie-cutter bread slices!); crackers; cheese, vegetable and fruit slices; and condiments, dressings or sauces.
 The pre-packaged lunch kits kids want from the store are laden with sodium, fat and preservatives, and can be pricey.
 Give your kids healthy alternatives instead, and save a little money in the process!

 FIND YOUR INSPIRATION